-While the Company does not have a formal internal audit function it has a Risk and Compliance team which maintains an extensive compliance program focusing on two key compliance risks:
+While the Company does not have a formal internal audit function it has a Risk and Compliance team which maintains an extensive internal key controls assurance program focusing on key risks, including:

-- non-compliance with legislation, with a particular focus on ensuring that the Company and its contracted brokers consistently meet the standards required by the National Consumer Credit Protection Act 2009, Corporations Act 2001, Australian Securities and Investments Commission Act 2001, Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and the Privacy Act 1988. - fraud by its contracted brokers.
+- Non-compliance with legislation, with a particular focus on ensuring that the Company and its contracted brokers consistently meet the standards required by the National Consumer Credit Protection Act 2009, Corporations Act 2001, Australian Securities and Investments Commission Act 2001, Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and the Privacy Act 1988; - market and liquidity Risk; - credit risk; and, - fraud or misconduct by its contracted brokers or customers.

-Compliance risks are identified, documented and analysed by the Company's Risk and Compliance team through implementation of the risk management framework.
+Compliance and other risks are identified, documented and analysed by the Company's Risk and Compliance team through the implementation of the 'Three Lines of Defence' risk management framework.
+Risks are assessed using a matrix of probability and potential impact.
+Action plans are then implemented to reduce any residual risk.
+The Risk and Compliance team has its own dedicated analytical resources.

-The Risk and Compliance team is responsible for implementing the Company's compliance procedures, an audit and training program for the Company's credit representatives and certain other audit programs.
+The Risk and Compliance team is responsible for implementing the Company's compliance procedures, an audit and training program for the Company's credit representatives and brokers who are own licence holders, as well as certain other audit programs.
 The Risk and Compliance team is managed by the Head of Risk and Compliance who reports to the Chief Executive Officer.

-The Risk and Compliance team currently uses a number of measures aimed at detecting and preventing broker fraud, including:
+The Risk and Compliance team currently uses a number of measures aimed at detecting and preventing broker or customer fraud, including:

-- executing audit programs; - monitoring suspicious loan transactions; and - facilitating an ongoing dialogue with lenders and industry regulators.
+- · Executing audit programs; - · using analytics in monitoring suspicious loan transactions; - · quality assurance sampling; and, - facilitating an ongoing dialogue with lenders and industry regulators.